 Current Board Members

 Mary originally joined the board in 2002.
 She left in 2005 and re-joined the board in 2014.
 Mary is the owner of Sage Consultants, LLC.
-She earned her BBA and MAcc from the University of Michigan in 1989.
+She earned her bachelors of Business Administration and master's of Accounting from the University of Michigan in 1989.
 She is a CPA and worked as an auditor and tax preparer in public accounting for 7 years before starting her own business.

 Mary is the mother of three girls, all Radmoor alumnae.
 She has served as Girl Scout leader for several of her daughters’ troops as well as president and treasurer of their schools’ parent organizations, soccer and tennis teams as well as coaching girls’ softball.